onomondo/nrf-softsim/README.md

 ```
 3 keys are written to the KMU.
 These are related to the authentication and remote SIM OTA commands.

-When a device finds a network it want to attach to something like this happens:
+When a device finds a network it wants to attach to, something like this happens (simplified version):

 <p align="center">
 <img height="600" src="https://github.com/onomondo/nrf-softsim/assets/46489969/19083bea-2727-48d6-ad50-63f80384e4d8">
 </p>

-That is greatly simplified.
-Step 5 is a SIM command as well `AUTHENTICATE EVEN` and it is running the `milenage algorithm` that also creates session keys etc (and checks that the network in fact isn't an imposter).
+Step 5 is a SIM command as well `AUTHENTICATE EVEN` and it is running the `milenage algorithm` that also creates session keys, checks that the network in fact isn't an imposter, etc.

 The milenage algorithm is `AES` based and we utilize the KMU through the `psa_crypto` API to implement this.
 This means that the keys are _very_ protected and once written they can't ever be extracted.
 Instead they are used by reference in the crypto engine.